centro-academico-charles-babbage/C.A.-2018-2/README.md

-# C.A.-2018-2
-Centro acadêmico auto-organizado do curso de ciência da computação da Universidade do Extremo Sul Catarinense (UNESC).
+# Centro Acadêmico Charles Babbage do Curso de Ciência da Computação da FUCRI/UNESC
+Repositório organizacional, pautas e controle de contas.

+## O quê?
+Um repositório aberto para publicação de

+## Quem?
+to do

+## Quando?
+to do
+## Onde?
+to do
+## Porquê?
+to do
+## Como?
+to do